soffgrupp6/assignment2/README.md

 - *Testing failure*: failure
 - *Compilation success and testing success*: success

+#### Unit tests

+The unit tests for updating commit status consist of one "code coverage" test, making sure the correct code is run when calling the function.
+The other test checks that it throws a NullpointerException for empty repository data (i.e. no previous setup).

 ### Logging builds

 To log and keep track of the previous builds a JSON file is used, which stores the states of the builds with additional information.